“Now that’s a slap in the face.”

 Jan raised an internal eyebrow.
 Jabba, travel?
 He’s probably left his Palace ten times in the past ten years.
 He wouldn’t travel all the way to Coruscant for a player like you.
 Lysaar spoke.

 “Because Hutts don’t travel well.
-And because Jabba’s overlord Prince Xizor has ordered him to remain on Tatooine.”
-Lysaar’s last words were a total fabrication: Jabba was on Tatooine attending to matters of court but the mere mention of Black Sun’s head brought another worried look to Fenders face.
-While few would dare to directly oppose or annoy the Hutt, none in their right mind would even consider going against the wishes of the Falleen Prince who ruled the criminal underworld of the galaxy.
-And if Fender believed Jabba could be ordered to remain in the Outer Rim, then what say would a small time operator punching above his weight like Fender have?
+And because Black Sun have ordered him to remain on Tatooine.”
+Lysaar’s last words were a total fabrication: Jabba was on Tatooine attending to matters of court but the mere mention of Black Sun brought another worried look to Fenders face.
+While few would dare to directly oppose or annoy the Hutt, none in their right mind would even consider going against the wishes of the cartel that ran criminal underworld of the galaxy.
+If Fender believed Jabba could be ordered to remain in the Outer Rim, then what say would a small time operator punching above his weight like Fender have?

 Gale Fender reigned in what composure he had kept in the last minute and eyed Jan closely.